voschezang/coding-handbook/collaboration/communication-styles.md

 - Emphasize intent and value, rather than positions.
 - Show/develop multiple options with varying benefits.
 - Use objective criteria, to cultivate an attitude of fairness.

+## Facilitating

+>  Listening means showing interest

+Facilitating styles

+- Active listening.
+Non-verbal communication.
+E.g. nodding.
+- Repeating
+  - Summarizing
+  - Paraphrasing.
+And then checking.
+And then re-paraphrasing. *"Such and so.
+Is that right?"*
+  - Requesting.
+    - *"Can you say that again?"*
+    - *"Can you summarize that in one sentence?"*
+  - Proposing. *"We could do ..."*

+- Checking. *"Did you mean ...?"*

+Levels of listening.

+1. Paying **attention**.
+Non-verbal signals.

+2. Summarizing, **paraphrasing** and checking.
+3. Capture the **intent** behind a message, rather than the message itself.